nomad-software/nomad.uk.net/markdown/articles/alternative-function-syntax-in-d-banner.md

 <script src="https://gist.github.com/nomad-software/a6e31fab79941b029ff1c79eb84cb3cd.js"></script>

-Although here the <code>increment()</code> function is defined separately (and could quite easily be imported from a module) its use through dot notation makes it appear to be a native property or method of <code>x</code>.
+Although here the `increment()` function is defined separately (and could quite easily be imported from a module) its use through dot notation makes it appear to be a native property or method of `x`.
 This alternative syntax can be a great way to create flexible libraries.
 In fact this pattern is used extensively in [Phobos](https://dlang.org/phobos/index.html), the standard library included with all D compilers.

 > A huge reason for them is to head off the temptation to write ‘kitchen sink’ classes that are filled with every conceivable method.
 The  desired approach is to have the class implement the bare minimum of functionality, and add other functionality with extension methods (that do not have access to the class’ private state). – Walter Bright